On thermal radiation of de Sitter space in the semiclassical Jackiw-Teitelboim model: On the Background of De Sitter space

-where the above prime denotes the derivative with respect to $r$. $t_\pm (\sigma^\pm)$ are integration functions, and $\kappa=N/(12\pi)$ where $N$ is the number of classical matter fields.
-Plugging the metric function \eqref{eq:metric} into Eqs.~\eqref{eq:em tensor} and \eqref{tensor2}, we can obtain the explicit form of the stress tensor.
-From the definition of the Bunch-Davies vacuum $|\rm BD \rangle$ which states that the stress tensor be regular at both the future and past horizons \cite{Dowker:1975tf,birrell1984quantum}, we can determine
+where the above prime denotes the derivative with respect to $r$. $t_\pm (\sigma^\pm)$ are integration functions, and $\kappa=N/12$ where $N$ is the number of classical matter fields.
+Plugging the metric function \eqref{eq:metric} into Eqs.~\eqref{eq:em tensor} and \eqref{tensor2}, we can write the explicit form of the stress tensor.